MohamedNedal/MohamedNedal/README.md

   - Coronal waves
   - Space weather forecasting using machine/deep learning

-🤝 Always open to learning new skills and building research collaborations!
+🤝 Always open to learning new skills and building research collaborations.

 ---